5 Free Foreign Language Resources to Use NowMay 13, 2019

 Learn a Language is a website dedicated to offering free language learning tools.
 With their lessons and activities, students can learn over 1400 words.
 Further, this website supports an incredible number of languages, whether just for activities, games, help with the most common words, or everything combined.

 “Destinos” is an interactive video series aimed to help students practice their Spanish.
 Further, it aims to provide new resources for those both learning and teaching Spanish.
 Follow along with the fictional lawyer, Raquel Rodriguez, as she travels the world to solve a mystery.

-Open Culture is similar to LearnALanguage.com in that it’s an open source website for language resources.
-However, it remains unique due to their selection of more than 48 languages with numerous resources for each selection.
+Open Culture is similar to LearnALanguage.com in that it’s an open-source website for language resources.
+However, it remains unique due to its selection of more than 48 languages with numerous resources for each selection.
 Further, plenty of their resources are completely free, if not most.